FDA Food Nutrition Labels

-Does the price of $295 for Nutrition Labels involve lab testing?
+Does the price for Nutrition Labels involve lab testing?

 No. This service is for nutrition labels made using data-based analysis– no food samples will need to be sent to a lab for this service.
 Most food recipes can be analyzed through our data-based software.
 Data-based software analysis costs much less and is less time consuming compared to lab analysis; however, lab testing is necessary in some cases (for more information, see “How do I know if I will need laboratory analysis to order a Nutrition label?”).

 Why do I need to provide nutrition information for processed foods used in my recipe?